LabMaestro

 • Maximum Number of Reversals.
 Define the maximum number of reversals.
 Once this number is reached, the part of the experiment related to this method component ends.

 • Maximum Number of Attempts.
 Define the maximum number of trials.
-Once this number is reached, the method component ends regardless of the number of reversals observed.
+Once this number is reached, the method component ends regardless of how many reversals are observed.

 • Thresholds.